koyo129/infrastructure-AWS-ecomplatform/README.md

 # infrastructure-AWS-ecomplatform
-Terraform-built AWS infra, focused on reliability, security, and ops documentation on E-commerce
+erraform-built AWS infra, focused on reliability, security, and ops documentation on E-commerce
 # AWS Platform Infrastructure (Terraform)

 ## Overview
+Steps i took was
+1. The problem or the goal I want to achieve
+2. Design ideas necessary components such as traffic flows, business needs, etc
+3.

 This project simulates a small cloud infrastructure platform similar to what large-scale services (e.g. e-commerce platforms) run on.